MayankChopraIIITD/CFM-Project-Doctor-Patient-Hospital-integration-/README.md

 A system which is scalable and maybe used for real time applications and one which also handles the financial aspect of things .
-It is mainly aimed at making one system for all medical information even amongst different hospitals so that the disbursement of information and the confusions in between ar reduced to a minimum and a standard of medical information storage can be formed.
+It is mainly aimed at making one system for all medical information even amongst different hospitals so that the disbursement of information and the confusions in between are reduced to a minimum and a standard of medical information storage can be formed.